quantumlord/Lego-Assembly/README.md

 # Lego-Assembly
 ## Design II Project
-Useing this to track progress on parts
+Using this to track progress on parts
+Project is complete